bhasin11/Academic-Project-Expense-Management-System/README.md

 Docker provides Data containers for stateful applications like Database.
 Mounted a dedicated volume for MySQL so that you can easily manage the persistence data file generated from MySQL.

 Achieved the following:

-Dynamic Replica Registration
-Dynamic Load Balancing
-Failure Detection

-Requirements

-Dynamic Replica Registration
+Dynamic Replica Registration:

 A component called Router is implemented based on this tiny Python TCP proxy server.
 As part of the node registration, whenever a new expense management application's Docker instance is launched, it will auto-register to the own instance to the router.

+Dynamic Load Balancing:

+The input requests to the router are distributed equally among the running instaces through Round-Robin Algorithm.

-Failure Detection (via CircutBreaker)
+Failure Detection (via CircutBreaker):

 Whenever a node reaches its CircuitBreaker's error count, the router will deregister the failed node from the routing table in Redis and forward the same request to the next available node.